-The Mark S. Bonham Centre for Sexual Diversity Studies presents a limited-access screening of the ground-breaking film No Ordinary Man: The Billy Tipton Documentary in advance of its international theatrical release on Feb 12!
+The Mark S. Bonham Centre for Sexual Diversity Studies presents a limited-access screening of the ground-breaking film No Ordinary Man: The Billy Tipton Documentary in advance of its Canadian release on April 2nd!

 After viewing the film, join us for a roundtable conversation and Q&A between the directors, writers, and cast, featuring Aisling Chin-Yee, Chase Joynt, Amos Mac, and Marquise Vilsón.
 The film will be available for viewing February 2nd-3rd through a password protected link that will only be accessible to viewers based in Canada.
 The roundtable will be held on Thursday, Feb 4 on Zoom, and a link will be sent on the day of the talk.
 All are welcome to attend the roundtable regardless of location!
 Live captions will be available for the talk.